puyanwei/advent-of-code-2022/README.md

 I don't care about that.

-I'm aiming to just improve my code quality and problem solving skills.
+I'm aiming to improve my code quality, problem solving skills and readability.
+For me, I would consider it a failure if the way I solve the problem is not easily understandable to another developer.

 As a caveat I do know that there are two parts to each question and so not thinking about scalability from the first part can make the second part more difficult/need a complete rewrite